 Moroccan food is not only tagine and couscous.
 You can find tomato & spices pure to eat with bread as appetizers.
 Salads, grilled vegetables, rice, fried fish and seafood, soups and kebabs.
 Don´t forget to try all the shish kebabs.
 Beef, Lamb, chicken, vegetables, everything on the stick… Rob ate them all!

-The classic Harira Soup is a must eat dish too.
-At Jemaa El-Fna there many stalls specialized in this soup.
+The classic Harira Soup is a must-eat dish too.
+At Jemaa El-Fna there are many stalls specialized in this soup.
 Trust your nose and follow the smell of lentils, chickpeas, coriander and spices, lots of spice!
-When you order you bowl pay attention on the cutlery.
+When you order your bowl pay attention to the cutlery.
 Most of the time the spoons are made of wood, another Moroccan charm.

 If this variety of food is not enough for you, give a try to the snails soup.
 They are hot sellers!
 As I already told you I´m picky with food and snails are not for my taste.
 You will have to try them and let me know how it is!

 The list of Moroccan food is huge.
 We could keep talking and writing… You would be bothered and I would be starving.
 So before we finish let´s just chat about Food X Healthy!

 Most of the travelers are concerned about food poisoning in Morocco, and we weren’t different!
 Kept in mind that for safety reasons you should only eat what has been cooked, boiled, peeled or you can take it to your Riad for a proper wash.